Emergency calls

 Status for London Fire Brigade

 New talk groups have been introduced to allow fire services to share information live between fire control rooms to ensure the information provided by anyone handling a call, wherever in the country the call may be received, reflects the current state of the fire.
-All FRSs have now embedded these talk groups in their call rooms.
+All FRSs have now embedded these talk groups in their control rooms.

 There are two Airwave Talkgroups (radio channels), a “Fire Broadcast Talkgroup” and a “JESIP (Joint Emergency Services Interoperability Principles) Multi Agency Talkgroup” to improve the sharing of information between fire, police and ambulance.

 The Broadcast Talkgroup went live in England and Scotland in October 2020 and in Wales in December 2020.
-This means that if a fire and rescue service becomes overwhelmed with emergency calls, the affected service can now make an announcement on their control room Airwave Radio, and it will be received in every control room across the county simultaneously.
+This means that if a fire and rescue service becomes overwhelmed with emergency calls, the affected service can now make an announcement on their control room Airwave Radio, and it will be received in every control room across the country simultaneously.
 The system has gone through extensive testing with successful results and is now in operational use in England Scotland and Wales under “Business as Usual”.
 The JESIP Talk group is now live in all Fire Control Rooms and the NFCC has released guidance to support its use.

 Survival Guidance for all incident types, emergency call management people at risk and Fire Control Command guidance have now been published.
 Fire and rescue services are now able to integrate this guidance into their own policies and procedures.